redFrik/f0js/README.md

 javascript for maxmsp
 ====================

-these are javascript to be used with [MaxMSPJitter](http://cycling74.com)
+these are javascripts to be used with [MaxMSPJitter](http://cycling74.com)

 ported from my collection of c externals (<http://github.com/redFrik/f0ext>)